 2006-2011 World President International Mountaineering Federation (UIAA)

-2014 Mike and Heather Mortimer honoured as patron’s of the Mountain Guides’ Ball
+2014 Mike and Heather Mortimer were honoured as patron’s of the Mountain Guides’ Ball

 In 2005 Mike was made an honorary member of the Alpine Club of Canada.

-For many years Mike was a master of ceremonies at the Banff Festival of Mountain Films.
+For many years Mike was the master of ceremonies at the Banff Festival of Mountain Films.